-Coronavirus is not a covered diagnosis or treatment.
+COVID-19 or illness as a result of the vaccine is not a covered diagnosis or treatment.

 Are there other benefits that can help policyholders?

 Travel Assistance: AXA Travel Assistance provides transport benefits if a member is sick, injured, or passes away while traveling more than 100 miles away from home.
 If a member contracts COVID-19, AXA will use best efforts to assist with this person’s case as for any other medical situation.
 AXA will coordinate based on the local country’s requirements for COVID-19 since each county has different restrictions due to the pandemic.
 If the infected individual can receive appropriate local treatment, then it would not warrant a medical evacuation.
 If there is a medical necessity to move a patient as they are not receiving appropriate care, AXA will arrange a means of transport.
-AXA will handle situations on a case by case basis since localities and travel companies have enacted various travel and transport restrictions.
+AXA will handle situations on a case-by-case basis since localities and travel companies have enacted various travel and transport restrictions.
 If a member passes away due to COVID-19, repatriation of remains is covered under the policy, and AXA will be able to assist with the return of the remains.
 There may be some additional requirements depending on the country to ensure that the remains are free from infection.
 It may take longer, but AXA certainly will be able to assist.

-Does COBRA apply to Life, Disability, Accident, Hospital Indemnity and/or Critical Illness Products?
+Does COBRA apply to Life, Disability, Accident, Hospital Indemnity and/or Critical Illness products?

 COBRA applies to medical and dental continuance.
 Many of our Life, Short Term Disability, and supplemental products contain continuation of coverage provisions that allow employees to continue coverage.
 The amount eligible to be continued is determined by the terms of the policy.
 The continued coverage is an individual contract; this is billed directly to the employee.